This is the multi-page printable view of this section. Click here to print.

 You can also run Confidential Containers without hardware support for testing or development.

-The Confidential Containers operator, which is described in the following section, does not setup the host kernel, firmware, or system configuration.
+The Confidential Containers Helm charts, which are described in the following section, do not setup the host kernel, firmware, or system configuration.
 Before installing Confidential Containers on a bare metal system, make sure that your node can start confidential VMs.

 This section will describe the configuration that is required on the host.